ontoportal/documentation/docs/_steps/enable_https.md

 # temporary fix for https://github.com/ncbo/bioportal_web_ui/issues/176 on CentOS7
 ENV['SSL_CERT_FILE'] = '/etc/pki/tls/cert.pem'
 ```
+1. If your certificate is locally or privately generated, see also `Validating self-generated or privately issued certificates` section below
-and make sure that $BIOMIXER_URL contains `//` instead of `http://`
+1. Make sure that $BIOMIXER_URL contains `//` instead of `http://`
 `$BIOMIXER_URL = "//#{$UI_HOSTNAME}/BioMixer"`

 ## Finally run deployment of UI and API.
-## set up cron job to automatically renew certificates
+## Set up cron job to automatically renew certificates

-# Other considerations
+It's highly recommended that you automatically renew any private or public certificate for your system.
+[Let's Encrypt](letsencrypt.org) has detailed instructions.

+# Validating self-generated or privately issued certificates
 - SSL/TLS certificate used by API has to be validatable by the UI.
 If self-generated SSL certificate or a private certificate authority is used then that root CA certificate has to be added to the system's certificate authority trust.
 On CentOS 7 its accomplished:
 1. copy the CA pem file to /etc/pki/ca-trust/source/anchors/
 2. run `update-ca-trust`